 Recognizing lying tapes and correcting them much like we would a sassy child is important, and does eventually assist in allowing for the truth to emerge.

 The behavior of speaking truth was an action in direct opposition to the way things were done in Germany before millions were herded off into packing plants and burned whole.
-It’s not like Hitler stood up one day and said “OK guys, here’s my idea, let’s round up all the Jews and kill them.”
+It’s not like Hitler stood up one day and said: “OK guys, here’s my idea, let’s round up all the Jews and kill them.”
 No. The opposite of honesty and openness are lies.
 When the goal of a world leader is sadistic, the monster knows it will never sell to the masses at face value, which is where manipulation and sideways speak comes in.
 The climate of disrespect, jealousy, and spite had been brewing and had been acted upon in many little ways.
-Hate was hidden, explained away by seemed to most as unrelated intellectual ideas that sounded very rational if one happened to be feeling less than.
-Less than leading to class envy, at at it’s heels prejudice.
+Hate was hidden, explained away by what seemed to most as unrelated intellectual ideas that sounded very rational if one happened to be feeling less than.
+Less than leading to class envy, and at its heels prejudice.
 All of which was hiding what really fueled the ideas.
 Murder.
 A culture of open truth-telling might have uncovered that for years people were being treated wrong.
-Safety would have allowed those harmed to say out loud what had been going on, and those who heard would have been safe to be outraged and speak out against the behaviors and attitudes that were absolutely not OK!
+Emotional safety would have allowed those harmed to say out loud what had been going on, and those who heard would have been safe to be outraged and speak out against the behaviors and attitudes that were absolutely not OK!

 When we smother any speech that belongs to one who has suffered for the pretense of ‘Oh, you don’t have it that bad” or in worse cases forbidden speech, we fortify the hater, turn aside the one harmed, and become an unsafe world.

 The Bible is God’s inspired word.
 There is no pretense in the Bible.
 Stephen was stoned.
 The Bible doesn’t cover up what really happened to Stephen and who was responsible for it.
-If this happened today, I could hear most Christians say there is no good reason for smearing Saul’s name by telling the story.
-“Telling it doesn’t bring Stephen back” they’d say.
+If this happened today, I could hear most Christians say ‘there is no good reason for smearing Saul’s name by telling the story’.
+“Telling it won’t bring Stephen back” they’d say.
 Might lessen the good name of Paul who did straighten up and become an apostle.
 No, that’s not how God in the Bible deals with evil.
-One story after another tells the whole truth, the bad right along with the good, and put into print because evil must be voiced for good to prevail.
+One story after another tells the whole truth, the bad right along with the good, and is put into print because evil must be voiced for good to prevail.
 Evil doesn’t go away when we ignore it.
 It doesn’t go away when we ‘just get over it’.
 Evil goes away when those harmed by it become strong, find words for things that have no words and say what has happened.

-but instead agree with what has happened
+but instead, agree with what has happened

 what should have been?